-The UnboundID® Metrics Engine requires that Java 1.6 (minimum version: Sun/Oracle JDK 1.6.0_31 or JRE 1.6.0 IBM J9 2.4) be installed on the system and made available to the server, and it must be installed prior to running setup.
+The UnboundID Metrics Engine requires that Java be installed on the system and made available to the server, and it must be installed prior to running setup.
 If the setup tool does not detect that a suitable Java environment is available, it will refuse to run.